MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 1. On the toolbar above the grid, select **New role price override**.
 The **New role price override** dialog box opens.
 1. Specify the effective-from date, the scope, the unit, and the new price for the price override.
 Then select **Apply**.

+ > [!NOTE]
+>  The price list view will display the number of active date-effective price overrides for a specific role under the column **Overrides**.
+This capability helps you easily identify any active date-effective price overrides for a role without needing to expand the role price in the price list.

 For multiple role price overrides or single role price override:
 1. Open the page for the price list that you want to set up the date-effective price override for.
 1. Select the **Role prices** tab.
 This tab lists all the **Role price** records in the price list.